sl4m/vm/README.md

 #### Other Gotchas

    `sudo dhclient` if your vm cannot connect to the internet (this typically happens when you switch from one network to another)

+   If coming from 1.0.x version of Vagrant, `gem uninstall vagrant` to avoid conflicts with the newer binary package based Vagrant.